Super Robin Hood: Nintendo Entertainment System remake

 The Oliver twins began developing on the Nintendo Entertainment System (pictured) in order to tap into the North American video game market.

 Codemasters had signed a distribution deal with Canadian company Camerica to sell Nintendo Entertainment System (NES) titles in the United States and Canada; as a result, Codemasters needed games to release.
 The twins saw the North American region as an untapped market and began releasing several games on the console as part of the deal.
+Although they began developing for the console late into the system's lifecycle, the brothers continued NES development because of the newfound success.

 In 1991, they decided to recreate Super Robin Hood for the NES.
-Although they began developing for the console late into the system's lifecycle, the brothers continued NES development because of the newfound success.
-They believed making another NES title would be quick based on their experience coding Fantastic Dizzy.
+They believed making another Nintendo title would be quick based on their experience coding Fantastic Dizzy the year before.
 As their life circumstances had changed, however, development took longer than anticipated and lasted from September 1991 through April 1992.
 Additional motivation was that NES development costs were lower than switching to 16-bit systems and they liked the console's anti-piracy features.
 Furthermore, the Oliver twins felt comfortable with the NES's hardware, which uses a custom 8-bit 6502 chip, because they had experience working with the 6502 microprocessor from developing Commodore 64 titles.
-In retrospect, the developers considered the quality standard to meet higher for the NES games because they use cartridge media; replacing cartridges due to errors was cost prohibitive compared to cassette games.
+The developers later said that the quality standard to meet was higher for NES games because they use cartridge media; replacing cartridges due to errors was cost prohibitive compared to cassette games.

+Because they lacked a musical background, the Oliver twins hired Allister Brimble (shown in 2015) to compose the remake's audio.

 The NES remake uses a 64kB ROM cartridge that includes 8kB RAM for redefining sets of graphics.
-The twins' development environment consisted of two 8086 computers with 5¼-inch floppy disk drives, 20MB hard drives, monochrome monitors, and Programmer Development System (PDS) cards.
+The twins' development environment consisted of two 8086 computers with Programmer Development System (PDS) cards.
 Cables connected the PDS cards to special Codemasters NES Development Boards, which in turn were connected to retail NES consoles.
-The consoles were connected to colour TVs (one PAL monitor and the other NTSC), so they could check compatibility with regional systems.
+The consoles were connected to a PAL and NTSC monitors to check compatibility with regional systems.
 The developers used a text editor and 6502 compiler on each computer to write the game's code.
 They used floppy disks to back up and transfer their work between the computers.
 To create the graphics, they used an Amiga 500 computer with Deluxe Paint III.
 Similar to the earlier version, the Oliver twins outsourced the game audio as they did not have a musical background.
 Allister Brimble created ten music tracks and over 20 sound effects based on the brothers' specifications.
 Gavin Raeburn wrote the music driver, which they used for all their NES games.
-The audio data and code requires 4kB of memory.